Here is the simple and strait forward way to install our A-Hole Mk4a™ and A-Hole Micro™ Muzzle Brake.

 Once your old muzzle device has been removed, gently clean the threads with the wire and inspect the threads for any damage or deformation.
 If there are any issues with the threads, take it to a qualified gunsmith to see about repair.

 Once the threads are good to go carefully thread on your new A-Hole Mk 4a™ Muzzle Brake.
 It is very easy to cross thread the A-Hole Mk 4a™ Muzzle Brake.
 It should thread on with ease.
 You should not need to use a wrench at this point.
 If you feel the need to use a wrench, something is not right.
 After it is threaded on, thread it by hand all the way to the shoulder of the threads.
 Note the rotational position of the brake.
 You want to orient it so that the Arson Logo is up.
 With the shim kit, the thicker shims will get roughly 90° of rotation, and the thinner ones will be 15-18°.
 Combine washers until the muzzle brake is about 20°-30° before its at proper orientation.
 This allows you to get roughly the proper amount of torque.
-Due to it’s aluminum construction, when tightening down our A-Hole Mk 4a™ Muzzle Brake it can be very easy to over torque it and strip or over stretch the threads.
-If that happens the muzzle brake might become very difficult to remove and it WILL get marred up by the end wrench, ruining the sweet, sultry looks of your brand new A-Hole Mk 4a™ Muzzle Brake.
+Due to it’s aluminum construction, when tightening down our A-Hole Mk 4a™ Muzzle Brake it can be easy to over torque it and strip or over stretch the threads.
+As such, we don’t recommend exceeding 20-30 ft-lbs of torque when tightening the brake.
+In destructive testing we have gotten them above 50 ft-lbs of torque but it is not recommended.
+If that happens the muzzle brake might become very difficult to remove and it WILL get marred up by the end wrench, ruining the sweet, sultry looks of your brand new A-Hole Mk4a™ or A-Hole Micro™ Muzzle Brake.
 It may take several attempts to get the right combination of shims in place.
 Once you have the right shim combination, if desired, you can put a small amount of high temp anti-seize (not-included) on the threads of the barrel then finish off the installation by tightening your new muzzle brake into place with a 3/4″ open end wrench.
 To reduce the possibility of marring the finish you can also use and adjustable end wrench (aka crescent wrench) with the jaws wrapped with tape.
 If doing this, make sure that the adjustable wrench is tightened down as much as possible to the wrench flats at the rear of the brake.
 As the brake heats up, it may loosen.
 If so, add one more thin shim and re tighten.